The artists behind 'I have the power' on turning kindness into art

 I wanted to convey the idea of inner strength and growth - also during this time I have found a lot of joy in nature which is why I chose to depict animals and plants."

-"Aside from the huge impact of coronavirus on my projects, I’ve had to take a bit of a work sabbatical following a traumatic brain injury that I sustained after a fall from my bike towards the end of the initial lockdown.
+"Aside from the huge impact of Covid-19 on my projects, I’ve had to take a bit of a work sabbatical following a traumatic brain injury that I sustained after a fall from my bike towards the end of the initial lockdown.
 Despite wearing a cycling helmet, I was knocked unconscious and came around in the ambulance having suffered a small bleed.
 I’ve been recovering ever since and sadly that has meant giving away the small number of projects I had managed to cling on to.

 I’m now concentrating on adapting to a new way of living and thinking and part of that is only working on things that bring me joy.
 Being part of the British Red Cross campaign is one such project.
 Kindness is at the heart of the Red Cross and this year people - strangers as well as friends, despite their own problems and the state of the world - have shown me so much kindness.
 When this collaboration opportunity came up it felt fitting to take part.